fuzzmonkey/data-services/README.md

 http://petstore.swagger.io/?url=https://raw.githubusercontent.com/edbettech/data-services/master/swagger.json#/default

-## Overview
+## Pull API Overview

+The Pull API allows requests to be made for various sets of racing data.
 All requests must be made with the api_key header present in the request.
+It can be combined with the push API to receive real time updates of data changes.

 ### /meetings